shanecoen/the-monkees-project/README.md

 ### Who is this website for?

-The monkees are a 1960’s rock band who have recently celebrated their 50 year anniversary.
+The Monkees are a 1960’s rock band who have recently celebrated their 50 year anniversary.
 They are world renowned musicians who have vast experience of performing at live events throughout the globe and have built up huge legions of fans during their time at the top.

-### What needs does it fulfill?
+### What needs does it fulfil?

 This website has been created to help publicise the band further and to help showcase their music.
-Its primary target is current and potential fans of “The Monkees” and is a place where they can hear and see all of their greatest memories.
+Its primary target is current and potential fans of “The Monkees” and is a place where they can hear and see all of their greatest music and memories.

 Some of its key features include:

 *	Users can listen to the bands current greatest hits and new material will be made available when it is released,
 *	Music videos can be viewed,
 *	Links are available to purchase past albums,
-*	All the bands latest news is available,
+*	All the band's latest news is available,
 *	Photos of the band throughout their 50 years,
 *	Information on all band members,
 *	Details of all up-coming events and links to purchase tickets,